AliRezaJoodi/AVR_Projects/DisplayWithLED_8x16/README.md

 MCU:		ATmega32A

 Note: The text changeable with a PS2 keyboard
-Note: Included schematic and PCB layout with Proteus
+Note: Included simulator, schematic and PCB layout with Proteus
 Note: It's a prototype and should get better

 ### Folder and Files Description